 There are of course stats to support this claim, but usually stats are boring.

-There is one figure I like however.
-In 2016 the Tokyo Police reported that 3.67 billion Yen (US$ 42 million) in CASH was found by citizens and turned into the police.
-Then, astonishingly three fourths of this cash was returned to the rightful owner who has lost, dropped, or forgotten it.
+There is one figure we like, however: In 2016 the Tokyo Police reported that 3.67 billion Yen (US$ 42 million) in CASH was found by citizens and turned into the police.
+Then, astonishingly, three fourths of this cash was returned to the rightful owner who had lost, dropped, or forgotten it.